Ky-Ng/doing-the-thing/docs/notes/papers/interpretability/Neo_et_al_2024.md

 3. Use GPT-4 to generate explanations for activity patterns of these attention heads
 4. Evaluate response quality by using GPT-4 zero shot classifier for head activity on a new prompt

-## Identifying Neurons and MLP Interpretability
+## Identifying Next-token Neurons and MLP Interpretability

 ### MLP Architecture
-???+ example "MLP Algorithm"
+??? example "MLP Algorithm"
     let Up Projection Weight Matrix $ = W_{up} \in \mathbb{R}^{d_{up}, d_{model}}$

     let Down Projection Weight Matrix $ = W_{down} \in \mathbb{R}^{d_{model}, d_{up}}$